kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 Use kubeone to create 2 clusters in DEV env - master-seed combo (c1) and regular seed (c2).
 Steps below are generic to any kubeone installation. a) We create basic VMs in AWS using terraform and then b) Use kubeone to bootstrap the control plane on these VMs and then rollout worker node machines.

 **Note:** The sample code provided here to create kubernetes clusters uses single VM control-plane.
-This is NOT recommeded in any way as production.
+This is NOT recommended in any way as production.
 Always use HA control-plane for any production grade kubernetes installation.

 You should be looking at `terraform.tfvars` and `kubeone.yaml` files to customize these folder as per your needs.